 Pit stop: Brainstorm with your team

 Now that you understand who you are writing for, the types of content you can utilize and where you want to publish your work, it is time to contemplate what to write about.
-Creating content can be somewhat difficult if you are doing it all on your own; getting together with your team can help you get the “creative juices flowing”.
+Developing b2b content ideas can be somewhat difficult if you are doing it all on your own; getting together with your team can help you get the “creative juices flowing”.

 Your company and team should be aligned in such a manner that everyone understands your company’s end goal and overall mission.
 When it comes to projects to enhance leads and generate content, an aligned team should have no problem coming together to discuss creative and innovative content for your company.